Joey Ryan: Lucha Underground (2015–2019)

+Return to TNA / Impact Wrestling (2019–2020)

+On October 21, 2019, Ryan re-signed with TNA, now known as Impact Wrestling, after appearing in the Bound for Gold gauntlet match at Bound for Glory.
+During the following months, he started a stable with Rob Van Dam and Keira Forbes called Cancel Culture, changing his ring name to Joseph P Ryan.

+On June 22, 2020, it was announced that Ryan's contract with Impact was terminated after multiple women accused Ryan of sexual misconduct during the Speaking Out Movement.

-Attempted returns
+Attempted returns (2021, 2025)

 In March 2021, a poster for an event called Wrestling 4 Women Charity circulated online featuring Ryan and several other wrestlers.
 It was subsequently revealed that Ryan's Bar Wrestling was involved with promoting the event.
 All Elite Wrestling (AEW) promoter Tony Khan stated that he would pull the previously allowed AEW talent to appear if Ryan was involved.
 A Twitter account for the event stated that FITE TV would be airing the show, however despite an email confirming their participation, FITE TV denied that they were carrying the event.
 Facing pressures and attacks from social media, the account subsequently issued an apology, cancelled the event and it was subsequently deleted.
 Ryan denied that he was "trying to come back to wrestling" and said he had been asked to "wrestle a good friend as a way to go out and gain some closure".
 He is currently not actively wrestling.

 In 2025, Ryan was announced to wrestle for a new promotion called Portland Wrestling, but it was cancelled after backlash from fans.